Musketeer-Liu/Cuisine_Prediction_Machine/DESIGN.md

 - Data Pipeline
   - Data Pipeline Simplified with Functions
   - Separate the Data Pipeline from Routes
-  - Separate the INGREDIENTS_MENU feature for always using
+  - Separate the INGREDIENTS_MENU feature for constant showing

 - Logging System
   - Change the print to logging system